sims-23/tweet-classification-app/README.md

 The TF-IDF Vectorizer then just converts a collection of raw documents into a matrix of tf-idf matrix.
 Our TF-IDF Vectorizer takes into consideration unigrams and bigrams with up to 500000 features.

+## What else happened in this tutorial?
 This tutorial also looked at the evaluations of three models for this classification task.
 Particularly the Bernoulli Naive Bayes, Linear Support Vector Classification, and Logistic Regression.
+For the purpose of this tutorial, I think this sufficed.
+However, further exploration can always be done.

 We ended up setting up and saving a pipeline.
 Eventually we ended up importing the code needed from the notebook and created a predict function with our pickled model.